KevinJZea/i-am-bored-app/README.md

 ___

 This app was made using HTML, CSS, JavaScript & React.
+Deployment and hosting with Firebase.
 You can see it [here](https://i-am-bored-app.web.app/).